-1 Faculty of Applied Sciences, University of West Bohemia, Univerzitni 8, CZ 30614 Plzen, Czech Republic
+Dept. of Computer Science and Engineering, Faculty of Applied Sciences, University of West Bohemia, CZ 301 00 Pilsen, Czech Republic

-Abstract.
 Finding a maximum distance of points in E^2 or in E^3 is one of those.
 It is a frequent task required in many applications.
 In spite of the fact that it is an extremely simple task, the known "Brute force" algorithm is of $O(N^2)$ complexity.
 Due to this complexity the run-time is very long and unacceptable especially if medium or larger data sets are to be processed.
 An alternative approach is convex hull computation with complexity higher than O(N) followed by diameter computation with $O(M^2)$ complexity.
 The situation is similar to sorting, where the bubble sort algorithm has $O(N^2)$ complexity that cannot be used in practice even for medium data sets.